haatos/simple-ci/readme.md

 Use environment variables or a .env file for setup:

-- `SIMPLECI_HASH_KEY`: Encryption key.
+- `SIMPLECI_HASH_KEY`: Encryption key, 32 bytes.
+This is automatically generated, and saved into .env, if not found.
+- `SIMPLECI_BLOCK_KEY`: Block key, 24 bytes.
 This is automatically generated, and saved into .env, if not found.
 - `SIMPLECI_DB_PATH`: Path to SQLite DB (default: `./db.sqlite`).
 - `SIMPLECI_PORT`: HTTP listen port (default: `8080`).